lambdaclass/concrete/README.md

 - No macros
 - At the beginning we won't support local type inference at function level.
 We might add it in the future.
 - Financials decimal type and bigint type as part of the standard library
+- Bit-for-bit deterministic/reproducible builds from the beginning
+- Fearless FFI
+- Perfect replayability to be able to easily reproduce Heisenbugs

 ## Table of Contents